Skip to content

 3 Install Helm

-Log in to EC2 and use the following commands to install Helm.
+Log into EC2 and use the following command to install Helm.

 tar -zxvf helm-v3.8.2-linux-amd64.tar.gz